 Information may be compared with other government agencies but only when permitted under the Privacy Act.

-- add to my health record during any services provided to me and use that information to provide appropriate care
+- add to your health record during any services provided to me and use that information to provide appropriate care

-- share relevant health information to other health professionals who are directly involved in my care
+- share relevant health information to other health professionals who are directly involved in your care

-In the case of financial audits, my health information may be reviewed by an auditor for checking a financial claim made by the practice, but only according to the terms and conditions of section 22G of the Health Act (or any subsequent applicable Act).
-I may be contacted by the auditor to check that services have been received.
+In the case of financial audits, your health information may be reviewed by an auditor for checking a financial claim made by the practice – but only according to the terms and conditions of section 22G of the Health Act (or any subsequent applicable Act).
+You may be contacted by the auditor to check that services have been received.
 If the audit involves checking on health matters, an appropriately qualified health care practitioner will view the health records.

-Health data relevant to a programme in which I am enrolled (e.g. Breast Screening, Immunisation, Diabetes) may be sent to the PHO or the external health agency managing this programme.
+Health data relevant to a programme in which you are enrolled (e.g. Breast Screening, Immunisation, Diabetes) may be sent to the PHO or the external health agency managing this programme.

-Health information which will not include my name but may include my National Health Index Identifier (NHI) may be used by health agencies such as the District Health Board, Ministry of Health or PHO for the following purposes, as long as it is not used or published in a way that can identify me:
+Health information which will not include your name but may include your National Health Index Identifier (NHI) may be used by health agencies such as the District Health Board, Ministry of Health or PHO for the following purposes (as long as it is not used or published in a way that can identify you):

 - health service planning and reporting